stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 When requesting a resource you might want the Stormpath API server to return not only that resource, but also one or more of its linked resources.
 Link expansion allows you to retrieve related resources in a single request to the server instead of having to issue multiple separate requests.

-#### `expand` Query Parameter
+#### Expand Query Parameter

-For example, to retrieve an account including its parent directory information, instead of issuing two requests (one for the account and another for its directory) add an `expand` query parameter with a value of `directory` to the resource URI.
+For example, to retrieve an account and its parent directory, instead of issuing two requests (one for the account and another for its directory) add an `expand` query parameter with a value of `directory` to the resource URI.

 To better illustrate this, we will use an example using a raw REST API call and then we will explain how to get the same result using the Java SDK.